nfoxdev/underscore/README.md

 # "underscore" \_()

-Construct &amp; Model complex Visual Foxpro Objects*  adding properties, arrays and collections the easy way.
+Create complex Visual Foxpro Objects  adding properties, arrays and collections the easy way.

 Just make \_.prg available in your search path and start using it.

-Check and run \_test.prg.
+see test_.prg for usage and quick start.

 Usage:

-	with _( object , [ cNewPropertyName ] )
+	with _( object [, cNewPropertyName ] )

   		.property1 = any valid vfp expression

 		.property2 = any valid vfp expression

 		with _( .<newObjectPropertyName> [,cNewpropertyName] )

+  			.property = any valid vfp expression

 		endwith